About the Homelessness Reduction Act (HRA)

 Assessment process changes

-Homes for Haringey will carry out the holistic assessment, which is likely to take up to ten days to complete.
+Haringey Council will carry out the holistic assessment, which is likely to take up to ten days to complete.
 Following this, the Personal Housing Plan will be created.

 Applicants are likely to experience longer interviews, as these will be more in-depth in order to produce the personal housing plan.